Glossary

 The total inventory costs of sold goods within a specific timeframe.

-Cross-border refers to selling and shipping physical products across international borders.
+Cross-border transactions refer to selling and shipping physical products across international borders, in other words, transactions in which goods ship from one country to another.

 The type or format of money used in a particular country or locale.